John Smith Virginia Map

 Map of Powhatan 1612 Virginia

-The term "Powhatan" can become confusing since it refers to so many things.
+The term "Powhatan" can become confusing since it refers to many things.
 It is stated to mean "mountain falls" in the Algonquian language.
 The river and the village (which is east and down river of the falls) were likely named after the falls.
-As the leading village in the alliance of more than 30 villages, the entire group of Algonquian villages were referred to as the Powhatan Confederacy.
+As the leading village in the alliance of more than 30 villages, the entire group of Algonquian villages are referred to as the Powhatan Confederacy.
 And Powhatan, whose real name was Wahunsenacah, was the leader of the confederacy.
-He is sometimes referred to as Chief Powhatan, though that term was may never have been applied to him in his life.
+He is sometimes designated as Chief Powhatan, though that term may never have been applied to him in his life,

 Finding Powhatan, Jamestown, and Werowocomoco